GovernorFancyPants/desolaterunner/_drafts/my-running-year-in-review.md

 MCC 60th in 5h10m - Far off prediction, a hot day

-Exploring the Chamonix valley - follow up post with all my favorite routes in Cham
+The rest of the year I've been exploring the Chamonix valley and the possibilities and beauty is endless here.
+There are so many trails and so many mountains that can be connected in so many ways.
+I will do a follow up post with all my favorite routes in Chamonix in the future.